awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

   - it's better to reuse something that already exists
 - CompletableFuture uses coroutines, which adds unnecessary cognitive load for developers

-### Deferred Hash
+### Deferred Checksum Validation

-Instead of calculating the response checksum as the body is consumed by the user, calculation was being done in the middleware.
+Initially, instead of calculating the response checksum as the body is consumed by the user, calculation was being done in a blocking manner in the middleware.
 The response body was being hashed and validated prior to passing the response on to the user.

-There are pros and cons to this design choice, but ultimately checksum calculation in the middleware was decided against.
+There are pros and cons to this design choice, but ultimately it was decided against blocking to calculate the checksum.

 Pros:
 - The checksum is calculated prior to passing the response to the user